Sonja Bata: Biography

-She left her architecture studies after her marriage to Thomas J. Bata of Bata Shoes and moved to Toronto in 1946, befriending those in the architecture community – Raymond Moriyama designed the Bata Shoe Museum, while John Cresswell Parkin designed the impressive Don Mills headquarters of Bata Shoes and the family's country house in Batawa.
-Though she had earlier envisioned herself to become a great architect, she set her designs on improving the Bata Shoe company.
+She left her architecture studies after her marriage to Thomas J. Bata of Bata Shoes.
+In 1946 she moved to Toronto, where she befriended local architects.
+Among them were Raymond Moriyama, who later designed the Bata Shoe Museum, and John Cresswell Parkin, who designed the Don Mills headquarters of Bata Shoes and the family's country house in Batawa.
+Though she had earlier envisioned herself to become an architect, she set her designs on improving the Bata Shoe company.